vieko/create-sessions-dir/templates/sessions/README.md

 - Set next session priorities
 - Commit the changes

+**Note**: Archiving is prompted automatically by a git hook after merging to main - you don't need to manually track when to archive.

 ### `/document <topic>`
 Creates topic-specific documentation as your project grows.
 Claude will:
 - Create `.sessions/docs/` folder (first time only)